Sony A7 vs A77

 Studio photographers will appreciate that the Sony A77 (unlike the A7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A7 and the A77 have been discontinued, but can regularly be found used on eBay.
+Both the A7 and the A77 have been discontinued, but can regularly be found used on ebay.
 The A77 was replaced by the Sony A77 II, while the A7 was followed by the Sony A7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A7 and A77 can be found, respectively, in the Sony A7 Manual (free pdf) or the online Sony A77 Manual.

 So what is the bottom line?
 Which of the two cameras – the Sony A7 or the Sony A77 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.